Canoe Tripping in Wabakimi

 Days Nine and Ten:

 The home stretch!
 Rounding the corner of Lonebreast Bay and heading up Caribou Bay, we had Kokanie’s annotated maps out again.
-We were going up river now and the portage trails were pretty easy to spot and negotiate, a consequence of the fact that the Caribou R. is a major Wabakimi entry/exit route.
+We were going up river now and the portage trails were pretty easy to spot and negotiate, a result of the Caribou R. being a major Wabakimi entry/exit route.
 Day 9 saw us paddle 30 km until we found a great rocky point to pitch our tent for the night.
 The tent was up by 4:30 and we were done for the day.

 Km 189 A long day of, you guessed it, paddling – with a few portages to get us up the Caribou River to Caribou Lake.
 Just a long slog.
 We camped on the point just before Caribou Lake (and saw our first people in days, a boat heading back into Caribou Lake.